 If I’m visiting from out of state, can I go to an Oregon winery?

 Yes.
-Wineries in counties that are in Phase 1 are allowed to reopen.
+Wineries in counties that are in Phase 1 and Phase 2 are allowed to reopen.
 Remember that many attractions and businesses that are reopening are doing so at limited capacity and reservations may be required.
 It’s best to check directly with the business before you go.
 It is also important to bring your face covering – they are required indoors and when it is difficult to maintain physical distance outdoors.

 Federal land managers and local city and county parks may have different rules around camping.
 Please make sure to check with the site you want to visit to know its current rules.
 Travel Oregon has compiled resources for outdoor recreation experiences here.
 Read specific guidance from the governor’s office for outdoor recreation organizations here.
 And don’t forget your face covering, they are required at public outdoor spaces (campgrounds, trailheads, boat ramps, etc.) where physical distance cannot be maintained.